rdagumampan/arnis/README.md

     c:\arnis\packages

 ####How it works
-Arnis scans the target workspace folder and perform analysis of solutions and projects.
+Arnis.NET scans the target workspace folder and perform analysis of solutions and projects.
 Then the tracker's results are consolidated to form a dependency tree .

 - **VisualStudioTracker**
 Scans working folder for solution files and identify the version of Visual Studio used.